GerwinT03/aoc-2025/README.md

 - **[2025](./2025/)** - Current year
 - **[2024](./2024/)**

+### Viewing Performance

+Performance metrics are displayed on the website (for 2025 and later):
+- **Year overview**: Shows total runtime across all benchmarked days
+- **Day details**: Detailed breakdown of Part 1 and Part 2 performance with min/median/mean/max statistics

 ## Website

-The `web/` folder contains a Next.js website that displays all solutions with syntax highlighting.
+The `web/` folder contains a Next.js website that displays all solutions with syntax highlighting and performance metrics.

 ```bash
 cd web